‘World’s Sexiest Nurse’ Lauren Drain Exposes Perky Derriere In Throwback Instagram Post

 The post has already been viewed over 30,000 times since its upload.

 Fortunately for enamored fans, this isn’t the first time Lauren has shown off her unbelievable body on social media.
-Last week, the mother-to-be drove fans metaphorically wild by posting a tantalizing bikini picture, taken prior to her pregnancy.
+Last week, the mother-to-be posted a tantalizing bikini picture, taken prior to her pregnancy.
 In the photo, Lauren posed on the beach in a red two-piece with black lace detailing.
 The stunner’s dedicated followers seemed to love the post, as it has racked up more than 22,000 likes.

-To see more of Lauren, be sure to check out her Instagram account.